-As far as report writing software goes, and the hundreds of text files needed to create a text database that would cover every possible number combination, the Macintosh worked fine and kept me busy day and night (12-hour days were the norm, not the exception).
+As far as reading writing software goes, and the hundreds of text files needed to create a text database that would cover every possible number combination, the Macintosh worked fine and kept me busy day and night (12-hour days were the norm, not the exception).
 It took me almost three years to write the first Numerology text database.
 And that was only a start.

 A problem arose when it came to creating calculation and charting methods for personal Numerology charts.
 I had designed a single-sheet layout of a Numerology chart in prior years and was using that particular charting method daily, calculating and drawing the charts by hand.
 I liked my layout because it allowed me to oversee a complete chart without having to flip pages or shuffle different sheets.